kidijkmans/grpc-train-journey/README.md

  Terminal 1:

 Run server.py.
+If you have the python extension on VS Code you can just click the run button, otherwise you can run `python src/server.py`
 You may have to navigate to train_api_pb2_grpc.py and edit the import to get this to work

 ```python
 from generated.server import train_api_pb2 as train__api__pb2